Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 Weight loss is a sign of severe COPD.

-At this stage of the disease, damage to your lungs becomes so severe that your lung volume expands in size, which eventually flattens your diaphragm, reducing the amount of space between your lungs and stomach.
+At this stage, damage to your lungs becomes so severe that your lung volume expands in size, which flattens your diaphragm, reducing the amount of space between your lungs and stomach.

-Eating too fast or eating certain foods may trigger bloating or indigestion, which can also make it harder to breathe.
+Eating too fast or some foods may trigger bloating or indigestion, which can also make it harder to breathe.
 This might discourage you from eating regular, healthy meals as well.

 Common triggers include: